J. Wellington Wimpy

-J. Wellington Wimpy, generally referred to as Wimpy, is one of the characters in the comic strip Popeye, created by E. C. Segar and originally called Thimble Theatre, and in the Popeye cartoons based upon the strip.
+J. Wellington Wimpy, generally referred to as Wimpy, is a character in the comic strip Popeye, created by E. C. Segar, and in the Popeye cartoons based upon the strip.
 Wimpy debuted in the strip in 1931 and was one of the dominant characters in the newspaper strip, but when Popeye was adapted as an animated cartoon series by Fleischer Studios, Wimpy became a minor character; Dave Fleischer said that the character in the original Segar strip was "too smart" to be used in the film cartoon adaptations.
 Wimpy appears in Robert Altman's 1980 live-action musical film Popeye, played by Paul Dooley.

 Inspiration

 The character seems to have been inspired by more than one person whom Segar had encountered.
 Wimpy's personality was based upon that of William Schuchert, the manager of the Chester Opera House where Segar was first employed.
 "Windy Bill", as he was known, was a pleasant, friendly man, fond of tall tales and hamburgers.

 Additional sources suggest that Segar composed the character's name from the names of two other acquaintances.
 According to fellow cartoonist Bill Mauldin, the name was suggested by that of Wellington J. Reynolds, one of Segar's instructors at the Chicago Art Institute.
 In a brief 1935 interview in The Daily Oklahoman, H. Hillard Wimpee of Atlanta indicated that he was connected to the character, having worked with Segar at the Chicago Herald-Examiner in 1917.
 It became a custom in the office that whoever accepted an invitation for a hamburger would pay the bill.
 According to Wimpee, after seeing the character in the newspaper, he wrote to Segar in 1932 about Wimpy, "afraid of being connected with what [Segar] was doing with [the character]."
 He said Segar replied, "You haven't seen anything yet."